linode/docs/docs/development/go/using-cobra/index.md

 ## Using the Cobra Go Package

-Cobra is a very handy and popular Go package that allows you to develop command line utilities with commands, subcommands, aliases, configuration files,etc. If you have ever used `hugo`, `docker` or `kubectl` you will have some idea of what Cobra does as all of these tools were developed using Cobra as a part of their foundation.
+Cobra is a very handy and popular Go package that allows you to develop command line utilities with commands, subcommands, aliases, configuration files, etc. If you have ever used `hugo`, `docker` or `kubectl` you will have some idea of what Cobra does as all of these tools were developed using Cobra as a part of their foundation.

 This guide is going to implement four scenarios: